 An act of domestic violence takes place every 7 seconds in New Jersey.
 Domestic violence doesn’t take time off, and this may be no more true than our upcoming holiday weekend.
-As crime statistics show, the July 4 holiday puts victims of domestic abuse at greater risk for alcohol-fueled violence.
+As crime statistics show, holidays like Labor Day puts victims of domestic abuse at greater risk for alcohol-fueled violence.

 Are you or loved one in need of safety and protection?
 Help is available.
-Learn how to file for a restraining oder and access other fee help over the long Independence Day weekend.
+Learn how to file for a restraining oder and access other fee help over the long holiday weekend.

 How To Obtain a Temporary Restraining Order When The Courts are Closed

 For immediate safeguarding, victims of domestic violence are able to file for a temporary restraining order (TRO), a legal order that prohibits all contact from the abuser.

 Typically, TROs are filed for in court.
 Since the COVID-19 crisis began, those seeking a TRO have been redirected to their local police station to file for the order.
 Victims can go to their local police station at any time over the holiday weekend to file for the the TRO.
 A police officer will take your information and phone conference with an on-call judge to get the order in place.
 Police stations are open after hours, on weekends and on holidays.